-Bridge Bored Tunnel Immersed Tunnel Platforms/ cradles/ gantries to access high towers, piers, cables and underdeck areas.
+Risk in operation and maintenance Bridge Bored Tunnel Access Extensive access at height for inspection/ maintenance.
+Platforms/ cradles/ gantries to access high towers, piers, cables and underdeck areas.
 Bridge Management System to be implemented.
-Access arrangements for inspection and maintenance, whilst keeping the bridge open, incorporated into the design. tunnels, design to avoid queueing or stationary traffic in the tunnels.
-Planned routine maintenance under lane/single bore closures at night.
-Associated TM cell would be required to manage oversized vehicles / restricted goods at Location A. Maintenance Components would be specified to optimise maintenance intervals and operational impacts.
+Access arrangements for inspection and maintenance, whilst keeping the bridge open, incorporated into the design Tunnel designed for operational resilience.
+Safety strategy based on free-flowing traffic in tunnels, design to avoid queueing or stationary traffic in the tunnels.
+Planned routine maintenance under lane/single bore closures at night, Maintenance Components would be specified to optimise maintenance intervals and operational impacts.
 Generally levels of equipment and associated levels of intervention necessary to maintain operations less for bridge compared to tunnel.
-Requires maintenance v managed strategically.
-I (choice/appropriate spec design for redundancy, r maintenance systems e ventilation using jet fans Design for maintenance cification of equipment, resilient/low g. longitudinal
+Requires maintenance work to be planned and managed strategically.
+Design for maintenance (choice/appropriate specification of equipment, design for redundancy, resilient/low maintenance systems e.g. longitudinal ventilation using jet fans).